WabukoWabuko/RDBMS/RDMSqueries.md

 # CORRELATED SUBQUERY
 - a subquery that references a column from the outer query.

 # ROWLOCK
 - used to lock a single row in a table, to prevent concurrent access by multiple transactions.

 # TABLOCK
 - used to lock an entire table, to prevent concurrent access by multiple transactions.

-# UPDATE
-- used to update one or more rows in a table, based on a specified condition.

 # DELETE
 - used to delete one or more rows in a table, based on a specified condition.